LudovicGardy/convolutional_kernel_density_estimation/README.md

 With a time series as input, the algorithm performs the following steps:
 - Transforms the timeseries into an image
-- Convolves this image
+- Convolves the non-null pixels of the image image, which represent the time series portion baiscally
-- [Optional] Filters the convolved image to isolate epileptic spikes

-User can then apply filters, like a low-pass filter, to isolate low density events, such as IEDs.
+- [Optional] Filters the convolved image to isolate epileptic spikes.
+Not included here because any basic filtering method will work like a low-pass filter, to isolate low density events, such as IEDs.

 ## ⚒️ Installation